pynucastro.networks package

 Bases: ABC, RateCollection

-Interpret the collection of rates and nuclei and produce the C++ code needed to integrate the network.
+Base class for a C++ network.
+This takes the same arguments as RateCollection and interprets the collection of rates and nuclei to produce the C++ code needed to integrate the network.

 compose_jacobian()[source]#